canwe/blog/_posts/2010-11-14-how-to-setup-java-development-environment-in-ubuntu.md

   - tutorial
   - Ubuntu
 ---
-# How to setup Java development environment in Ubuntu?

 **In this post, I'm going to explain how you can setup a Java development environment (JDK Eclipse) in Ubuntu.
 I'm using Ubuntu 10.10, but these steps should be applicable to majority of Ubuntu versions.